TBD9rain/quick_ref/systemverilog.md

 - configuration

+# Scheduling Semantics

+SystemVerilog and Verlog are both parallel programming languages.
+The execution of certain language constructs is defined by parallel execution of blocks or processes.
+It is important to understand what execution order is guaranteed to the user and what execution order is indeterminate.

+Terms in an event execution model:

+- *Process*, concurrently scheduled elements, like modules, initial and always procedures, continuous assignments, procedural assignments, asynchronous tasks...
+- *Updata evnet*: change in state of a net or variable.
+- *Evaluation event*: evaluation of a process.
+- *Simulation time*

+## Verilog stratified event queue

+Verilog event queue consisits of 5 regions:

+1. ***Active events***,
+occur at the current simulation time and can be processed in any order (causes nondeterminism).
+Processing of all the active events is called a *simulation cycle*.

+2. ***Inactive events***,
+occur at the current simulation time, but shall be processed after all the active events, like an explicit zero delay (`#0`).

+3. ***Noblocking assign update events***, events have been evaluated in previous simulation time, but shall be assigned at this simulation time.

+4. ***Monitor events***,
+like `$monitor` and `$strobe` system tasks.

+5. ***Future events***,
+are divided into *future inactive events* and *future nonblocking assignment update events*.

+The callback procedures scheduled with PLI routines shall be treated as inactive evnets.

+Events can be added to any of the regions, but are only removed from the *active region*.
+Active events are updeted or evaluated firstly, and the events are activated by the order of inactive events, nonblocking assign update events, monitor events, and then advance to next event time and active future events.

+\<diagram\>

+## SystemVerilog stratified event scheduler

+Every event has one and only one simulation execution time.
+All scheduled events at a specific time define a time slot.

+The simulation regions of a time slot consist of:

+1. ***Preponed Events Region***, sampling in the preponed region is identical to sampling in the previous postponed region.

+2. ***Active Events Region***, holds current active events being evaluated.

+3. ***Inactive Events Region***, holds events to be evaluated after active events, like an explicit zero delay `#0`.

+4. ***NBA***
+i.e. Nonblocking Assignment Update Events Region, holds events to be evaluated after inactive evnets, like a nonblocking assignment.

+5. ***Observed Events Region***, is for evaluation of property expressions.

+6. ***Reactive Events Region***, the code specified by blocking assignments in checkers, program blocks and the code in action blocks of concurrent assertions are scheduled in the Reactive region.

+7. ***Re-Inactive Events Region*** holds events to be evaluated after reactive events, like an explicit zero delay `#0`.

+8. ***Re-NBA Events Region***
+holds events to be evaluated after re-inactive evnets, like a nonblocking assignment.

+9. ***Postponed Events Region*** holds `$monitor`, `$strobe`, and other events.

+In addition to simulation regions, the PLI (Programming Language Interface) regions of a time slot consist of:

+1. ***Pre-Active***

+2. ***Pre-NBA***

+3. ***Post-NBA***

+4. ***Pre-Observed***

+5. ***Post-Observed***

+6. ***Pre-Re-NBA***

+7. ***Post-Re-NBA***

+8. ***Pre-Postponed***

+\<diagram\>

 # SystemVerilog Data

 A data type is a **set** of values and a set of operations that can be performed on those values.